Probe into fatal Australia bushfire plane crash complicated by dangers

 “We will forever be indebted to the enormous contribution and indeed the ultimate sacrifice that’s been paid as a result of these extraordinary individuals doing a remarkable job,” NSW Rural Fire Service Commissioner Shane Fitzsimmons said at a farewell near Sydney airport for 32 U.S. firefighters who were returning home after weeks on duty on Australia.

-ATSB investigators had to be escorted to the one-kilometer long crash site by firefighters on Friday and police were still in the process of securing the area, Hood said.
+ATSB investigators had to be escorted to the one-kilometer-long crash site by firefighters on Friday and police were still in the process of securing the area, Hood said.
 Little of the plane was intact and potential hazards included aviation fuel and unexploded pressurized canisters, he added.
 (Graphic: tmsnrt.rs/30O47Eq)

 Hood said the ATSB expected to retrieve the plane’s black box cockpit voice recorder, use a drone to 3D map the site, analyze both air traffic control and the plane’s data and review the weather at the time of the crash.